matthewlhchiu/matthewlhchiu.github.io/index.md

 I'm a final-year student in Philosophy, Politics, and Economics at the LSE and founder of [Protopia Group](https://protopiagroup.org/), a think tank for young professionals and students to research ideas for better innovation.

-If you're interested in working on the pressing issue of catalyzing global innovation, please reach out.
+If you're interested in working on the pressing issue of catalysing global innovation, please reach out.

 **Writing:** My blog, [*All That Glitters*](https://matthewlhchiu.substack.com/), examines how we can get more of the things that matter in life.